LATEST NEWS & ANNOUNCEMENTS

 THE HUMAN RIGHTS & HOLOCAUST STUDIES PROGRAM GOES GREEN!

-With over 1,200 high school students and chaperones from across Canada travelling to Washington, DC annually through The Asper Foundation Human Rights and Holocaust Studies Program, the Foundation recognized the real need for the program to help alleviate the effects of its share of carbon dioxide emissions.
+With very large numbers of high school students and chaperones from across Canada having travelled to Washington, DC and now travelling to Winnipeg, MB annually through The Asper Foundation Human Rights and Holocaust Studies Program, the Foundation recognized the real need for the program to help alleviate the effects of its share of carbon dioxide emissions.
 The program has established an annual contribution to charitable organizations that plant and care for trees.
 A donation has been made to Tree Canada, a not-for-profit, charitable organization.
 As well, a donation has been made to the Jewish National Fund of Canada’s Go Neutral program.
 This year’s program donation will result in the planting of almost 1,200 trees which, when fully grown, will provide daily oxygen for up to 4,800 people and release up to 540,000 litres of water daily into the air.
 Please click here for program recognition from JNF Canada’s Go Neutral program and Tree Canada.

 PROGRAM CELEBRATES SIGNIFICANT SUCCESS WITH FIRST NATIONS, MÉTIS, AND INUIT STUDENTS